antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

 - Disable Secure Boot;
 - Disable VTd;
-- Disable Wake On Lan
+- Disable Wake On Lan;
+- UEFI/Legacy Boot: UEFI Only;
+- CSM Support: it should be disabled, however enable the CSM support avoids the black screen after hibernation (<a href="https://github.com/tylernguyen/x1c6-hackintosh/issues/44#issuecomment-697270496">technical info</a>).
+There is also an alternative patch at the end of config.plist, but for me it doesn't work.

 <h3>SSDTs</h3>